Concatenations of Terms of an Arithmetic Progression: Recurrence equations

-\end{itemize} \end{lemma} \begin{proof} For \textit{i.}, it suffices to observe that \refeq{14} becomes $S(n+2)=10^l S(n+1) + N + d$, where $d$ denotes the common difference of the arithmetic progression considered.
-The proof is then straightforward by substituting $d$ and $2 d$ similarly as we did for $1$ and $2$ in the proof of Lemma \ref{lem1}.
+\begin{proof} For \textit{i}, it suffices to observe that \eqref{14} becomes $s(n+2)=b^l s(n+1) + N + d$, where $d$ is the common difference of $(u(n))_n$.
+The proof is then straightforward by substituting $d$ and $2 d$ similarly as we did for $1$ and $2$ in the proof of \Cref{lem1}.